 Based on their inability to discriminate between safe and threatening adults and caregivers, children with DSED may find themselves exposed to a list of dangerous risks and consequences.
 These risks may not end with childhood and could extend well past adolescence and into adulthood.

-Possible risks and consequences of DSED are:
+Possible risks and consequences of DSED include:

 - Increased likelihood of physical, emotional, or sexual abuse